yairm210/Unciv/docs/Modders/uniques.md

 	Example: "&lt;upon ending a turn in a [Farm] tile&gt;"

 	Applicable to: UnitTriggerCondition

+## UnitActionModifier uniques
+??? example  "&lt;by consuming this unit&gt;"
+	Applicable to: UnitActionModifier

 *[action]: An action that a unit can perform.
 Currently, there are only two actions part of this: 'Spread Religion' and 'Remove Foreign religions from your own cities'